 Guest article by Erika Hahn

 Introduction by Occult Mysteries

 As we discuss in several of our articles, there is no ancient myth or folk-tale which does not contain some historical fact, moral principle or occult teaching concealed under the cloak of allegory.
 This is true of many (but not all) so-called 'fairy-tales' too.
 This story sent to us by Erika Hahn is no exception.
-The author has sensitively crafted her instructive allegory from a short fairy-tale recounted in Winged Pharaoh by Joan Grant, which we review on our occult fiction books page.
-Erika Hahn's story contains a number of occult truths in a concealed manner not found in Joan Grant's Egyptian fairy-tale.
-In our customary afterword, we briefly consider some aspects of allegory.
+The author has sensitively crafted her instructive allegory from a short fairy-tale recounted in Winged Pharaoh by Joan Grant, which novel we review on our occult fiction books page.
+Erika's story contains a number of occult truths in a concealed manner not found in Joan Grant's Egyptian fairy-tale.
+In our customary afterword we explain what allegory is and its importance in occultism.

 N THE FORGOTTEN corner of an overgrown and neglected garden there was once a very large and beautiful pool.
 It was edged by carefully laid stones, and fresh water ran into it through the mouth of a little stone frog and out again through a very small, metal grating at the other end.
 The pool was home to many fishes of all sizes, colours, shapes and temperaments.
 Some were timid, others aggressive, but many more were rather fat, lazy and self-important.

 Among them swam one tiny little golden fish, which, as we shall see, was destined to have a very unusual adventure.